 Sorry folks, couldn’t resist that LOTR reference.

-If you chanced upon this article, you’re probably considering getting a 1Password account either for yourself or for your family.
+If you chanced upon this article, you’re probably considering getting a password manager either for yourself or for your family.

 Pros of 1Password